Ruslan Malinovskyi: Marseille

 On 19 August 2023, Malinovskyi officially joined newly promoted Serie A club Genoa on a season-long loan, with a €10 million-worth option to buy in favor of the Italian club.
+On 27 August, he made his debut with the team in a league match against Lazio.
+He scored his debut goal for the club on 26 November, in a match against Frosinone.
 Genoa signed him permanently on 31 January 2024.

 International career

 On 31 March 2015, Malinovskyi debuted for the Ukrainian senior squad in a friendly match against Latvia, coming on as a substitute to Roman Bezus in the 85th minute.

 On 10 October 2018, he scored his first goal for the national team in a 1–1 friendly draw against Italy, equalizing the score in the 62nd minute of the match.

+Malinovskyi was a member of Ukraine's squad for UEFA Euro 2020 and played four of the team's five matches as they reached the quarter-finals.

+In May 2024, Malinovskyi was called up to represent Ukraine at UEFA Euro 2024.